 If you live in Alaska, Arizona, Delaware, Florida, Georgia, Hawaii, Illinois, Missouri, New Mexico, Pennsylvania, Rhode Island, Tennessee, Virginia, West Virginia, Wisconsin or the Virgin Islands, you can file a slamming complaint with the FCC.

-You must include a copy of any bill you are complaining about.
+We ask that you include a copy of any telephone bill you are complaining about.
 Please indicate on the copy of the bill the name of the slamming telephone company and the disputed charges.